What are a baby's sleep needs?

 not all babies know how to put themselves to sleep.
 And not all babies can go back

-to sleep if they are wake up in the night.
-When it's time for bed, many parents want
+to sleep if they wake up in the night.
+When it's time for bed, many parents want to

-to rock or breastfeed a baby to help them fall asleep.
-Creating a bedtime routine
+rock or breastfeed a baby to help them fall asleep.
+Creating a bedtime routine is

-is a good idea.
+a good idea.
 But don't let your baby fall asleep in your arms.
-This may become
+This may become a pattern.

-a pattern.
 And your baby may begin to expect to be in your arms to fall asleep.
-When
+When your baby

-your baby briefly wakes up during a sleep cycle, they may not be able to go back to
+briefly wakes up during a sleep cycle, they may not be able to go back to sleep on

 Babies who feel secure are better able to handle separations, especially at night.